 The Final Word

-Way back when I wrote about common food storage mistakes.
-One of those common goofs is to purchase products you either don’t enjoy or don’t know how to cook.
+Way back when I wrote about common food storage mistakes, I noted that a common goof is to purchase products you either don’t enjoy or don’t know how to cook.
 The rule to buy what you like most certainly applies to freeze-dried foods.
 Many companies offer single or double meal pouches or a sampler sized tin that you can use to try a product before buying in huge quantity.
 I recommend that you take advantage of these convenient, pantry sized products before committing to the larger sizes that you will store for the long term.